Sanford reports issues getting salmon exports into China

 Yesterday Foreign Minister Winston Peters - who was answering questions on behalf of the Prime Minister in the House - rejected claims by National that Kiwi exporters were being delayed at Chinese ports.

-Peters slammed Nationa's Paula Bennet for not providing evidence
+Peters slammed National's Paula Bennett for not providing evidence to back up the claim.

+National has since been unable to provide evidence as to which businesses have reported issues at the Chinese border or ports.

+NZTE chief executive Peter Chrisp said he had talked to many companies in the past week or two about trade with China.